Omarr01/Virtual-Clinic-UI-UX/README.md

 getting reminders for follow ups, accessing medical history, and even requesting a doctor change.

-A walk-through of the application showcasing the mockup’s features (with me as a voice-over) can be found at the following link: https://drive.google.com/drive/folders/1-F8ZM4FU2fDiSdWNnI5_WrZo_lPFby6y
+A walk-through of the application showcasing the mockup’s features can be found at the following link: https://drive.google.com/drive/folders/1-F8ZM4FU2fDiSdWNnI5_WrZo_lPFby6y